brianmathews/PPTcrunch/README.md

 ## Requirements

-- Windows, macOS, or Linux with .NET 8
+- Windows x64 with .NET 8 SDK (for building) or .NET 8 Runtime (for running)
 - Internet connection for initial FFmpeg binary download (first run only)
 - Sufficient disk space for temporary files during processing
+- Write access to `C:\ffmpeg` directory (for FFmpeg binary storage)

 ## Troubleshooting

-1. **First run initialization**: On first use, the application will automatically download and initialize embedded FFmpeg binaries
+1. **First run initialization**: On first use, the application will automatically download and initialize FFmpeg binaries to `C:\ffmpeg`
 2. **Permission errors**: Make sure you have write access to the directory containing the PPTX file
 3. **Large file processing**: Ensure sufficient disk space for temporary extraction and processing
 4. **GPU not being used**: The program will show NVENC availability during startup
    - Ensure you have an NVIDIA GPU that supports NVENC (GTX 600+ or RTX series)
    - Update NVIDIA GPU drivers to the latest version
-   - The embedded FFmpeg includes NVENC support automatically
+   - The downloaded FFmpeg includes NVENC support automatically
    - If GPU fails, the program automatically falls back to CPU compression
 5. **Network connectivity**: Initial setup requires internet access to download FFmpeg binaries (one-time only)
 6. **Temporary directories not cleaned up**: If you see `PPT-temp` or `PPTX-working` directories left behind: